ckeditor/ckeditor5/docs/examples/experiments/mermaid.md

 ## Using Mermaid syntax

 Mermaid offers an extensive and flexible syntax allowing users to create a variety of diagrams, charts, and graphs.
-Find the full syntax reference on [Mermaid.js](https://mermaid.js.org/intro/).
+Find the complete syntax reference on [Mermaid.js](https://mermaid.js.org/intro/).
 You can also check out more examples online in [Mermaid Live Editor](https://mermaid.live/).

 <!-- Learn more about Mermaid syntax and usage in a [dedicated article](https://ckeditor.com/blog/basic-overview-of-creating-flowcharts-using-mermaid/) on our company blog. -->

 ## Editor example configuration

 This example uses our own Mermaid plugin, [available on GitHub](https://github.com/ckeditor/ckeditor5-mermaid).
-It needs to be imported before CKEditor 5 can make use of the Mermaid syntax.
-Have a look at the sample configuration to learn how to add the plugin and the toolbar button.
+You need to import it before CKEditor 5 can use the Mermaid syntax.
+Look at the sample configuration to learn how to add the plugin and the toolbar button.

 <details>
 <summary>Editor configuration script</summary>